pallgeuer/DeepStack/README.md

 repositories, compiled samples and more.
 As an overview, the created subdirectories are:

+ * `conda`: Store conda environment specifications that have been known to work.

  * `CUDA`: Stores CUDA samples, and is where they are temporarily compiled.

  * `envs`: Stores the cloned git repositories required for building the required